 High Protein Banana Cinnamon Overnight Oats

-Comforting flavors and creamy in texture – these banana cinnamon overnight oats make the perfect filling breakfast or snack!
-Breakfast is often the hardest to consume the recommended 20-30 grams of protein per meal – that’s why these oats are worth a try!
-They’re also packed with omega-3 fatty acids, fiber, calcium and potassium.
+Comforting flavors and creamy in texture – these banana cinnamon overnight oats make the perfect filling breakfast with 30 grams of protein per serving.
+Breakfast is often the hardest to consume the recommended 20-30 grams of protein per meal and these oats are both cozy and filling.

 I often discuss the importance of protein but fail to eat a high protein breakfast as a busy mom.
-That’s why I’ve been a bit obsessed with high protein overnight oats lately – and these are my favorite so far!
+That’s why I’ve been a bit obsessed with high protein overnight oats lately – and these are one of my favorites!
 They’re delicious, decadent, and not too sweet.

-With the natural sweetness of the bananas combined with the cinnamon there’s no need to add any additional sweeteners.
+With the natural sweetness of the bananas combined with the cinnamon there’s no need to add any additional sweeteners (you definitely could, though).
 Overnight oats take less than 5 minutes to prep, so you can easily make them in batches and store in the fridge for a few days.

 • They’re thick, creamy, decadent, and comforting with a bit of nostalgia.